-If I’ve lost your interest already, good luck making a u-turn on a narrow country road, or doing your role in a group ride that needs to do something in a parking lot.
-Personally, I find it embarrassing to have to paddle around, and I just prefer to choose riding my way into and out of tight spots in parking lots and other low speed venues.
+If I’ve lost your interest already, good luck making a u-turn on a narrow country road or doing your role in a group ride that needs to do something in a parking lot.
+Personally, I find it embarrassing to have to paddle around, and I just prefer to choose to ride my way into and out of tight spots in parking lots and other low-speed venues.

 Like most things motorcycle, a little practice on a regular basis will yield enormous results.
 Surprisingly, you can’t help but be better with both throttle and clutch at higher speeds, once you are smoother at lower speeds.